MicrosoftDocs/PowerShell-Docs/reference/7.1/PSReadLine/About/about_PSReadLine.md

 - Many configuration options
 - Bash style completion (optional in Cmd mode, default in Emacs mode)
 - Emacs yank/kill-ring
-- PowerShell token based "word" movement and kill
+- PowerShell token based "word" movement and deletion
-- Predictive IntelliSense

-PSReadLine requires PowerShell 3.0, or newer, and the console host.
+PSReadLine requires PowerShell 3.0, or newer.
+PSReadLine works with default console host, Visual Studio Code, and Window Terminal.
 It does not work in PowerShell ISE.
-It does work in the console of Visual Studio Code.

-PSReadLine 2.1.0 ships with PowerShell 7.1 and is supported in all supported versions of PowerShell.
+PSReadLine 2.1.0 ships with PowerShell 7.2 and is supported in all supported versions of PowerShell.
 It is available to install from the PowerShell Gallery.
 To install PSReadLine 2.1.0 in a supported version of PowerShell run the following command.